 Sandhill Cranes fly an average of about 250 km/d during migration at speeds of 23 to 83 km/h, depending on wind speed and direction (Melvin and Temple 1982).
 To conserve energy, Sandhill Cranes, similar to many raptors (Rappole 2013), often gain altitude by circling tightly in rising thermal air currents when conditions permit.
 When sufficient altitude is achieved, they glide on outstretched wings as they descend to an adjacent thermal, where they are again lifted high to repeat the process.
 Most flights involve linear (sometimes V) formations and occur at <1600 m (75% between 150 and 760 m), though gliding flights between thermals, and powered flights made when thermals are unavailable, can occur at altitudes of up to 4,600 m.

 Control And Physiology Of Migration

-Fall migration usually begins with clear skies, strong northwest (tail) winds, and cool temperatures; spring migration departures are heaviest with clear skies and southeastern winds (Melvin and Temple 1982), or SW winds in nw.
+Fall migration usually begins with clear skies, strong NW (tail) winds, and cool temperatures.
+Spring migration departures are greatest with clear skies and SE winds (Melvin and Temple 1982), or SW winds in nw.
 Texas, New Mexico (RCD) and the Central Valley of California (CDL).
-The final stimulus to migrate often comes from preflight posturing and takeoff of nearby birds, and/or seeing or hearing flocks of cranes passing or circling overhead.
+The final stimulus to migrate often comes from preflight posturing, takeoff of nearby birds, and seeing or hearing flocks of cranes passing or circling overhead.
 False migration attempts during fall and spring are common in the Rocky Mountains when birds depart along migratory paths only to return hours later.